Prowlcorp/Pokemon-Showdown-VProwl/PROTOCOL.md

 - `EVS` represent AVs in Pokémon Let's Go.

-- `IVS` represent DVs in Gen 1-2.
-The IV will be divided by 2 and rounded down, to become DVs (so the default of 31 IVs is converted to 15 DVs).

-- `IVS` is post-hyper-training: pre-hyper-training IVs are represented in `HIDDENPOWERTYPE`

 - `SHINY` is `S` for shiny, and blank for non-shiny.

 - `LEVEL` is left blank for level 100.